WEB INTERFACE

 This feature is not available in the free version.
 To have access to this feature please purchase the Enterprise version.

-In this part of the MINT Service Desk system Agent is able to create and export reports containing information on Agents, Assets, or Users.
+In this part of the MINT Service Desk system Agent is able to create and export reports containing information on Tickets, Assets, Users or Contracts.
 Other users (Admin, Customer) cannot do that.

 By default, the ‘Reports definitions’ view shows the list of already created reports.